Journey to the West: Conquering the Demons

 Journey to the West: Conquering the Demons (西遊·降魔篇) is a 2013 fantasy comedy film co-written and produced by Stephen Chow and co-directed by Chow and Derek Kwok.
-The movie was first announced in July 2011 and was released on February 10, 2013 in China.
+A Chinese-Hong Kong co-production, the movie was first announced in July 2011 and was released on 10 February 2013 in China.
 The film is a loose comedic re-interpretation of the 16th-century novel Journey to the West, a Chinese literary classic often believed to be written by Wu Cheng'en.

 A sequel, Journey to the West: The Demons Strike Back, written and produced by Chow and directed by Tsui Hark, was released on January 28, 2017.

 Plot

 The story takes place before Tang Sanzang got his disciples and embarked on the Journey to the West.

 A riverside village is terrorized by a mysterious aquatic creature.
 A Taoist priest kills a giant manta ray and insists that it is the demon.
 Sanzang, a self-proclaimed demon hunter, appears to warn the villagers that the animal is not the true demon.
 The villagers ignore him and string him up due to the priest's provocation.
 The real demon reemerges and kills many of the villagers.
 Sanzang frees himself and along with the survivors, manages to beach the creature which turns into a man.
 Sanzang then opens a book of nursery rhymes and begins singing to the demon.
 Annoyed, the demon attacks Sanzang.
 Another demon hunter, Duan, captures and turns the demon into a puppet.
 Sanzang tells Duan that his master taught him a more humane approach; to use nursery rhymes to coax goodness out of demons, a tactic Duan scoffs at.
 Disillusioned, Sanzang meets his master and bemoans his lack of capabilities compared to more aggressive demon-hunters.
 His master reaffirms his humanist philosophy and sends Sanzang off again to find "enlightenment".

 A couple enters an empty restaurant but the chef reveals himself to be a pig demon and kills them.
 Sanzang comes to the same restaurant, this time apparently filled with people.
 Sanzang sees through the illusion and recognizes them as reanimated corpses of the victims, as well as the demon's nine-toothed rake.
 Duan bursts into the restaurant, destroys all the zombies, and attacks the pig demon.
 She captures the demon in her magic bag to turn it into a puppet, but it bursts out of the bag and transforms into a huge boar, collapsing the building.
 Sanzang and Duan retreat.
 Duan then develops a strong limerence towards Sanzang after being impressed by his selfless ideals.
 She expresses her feelings, but Sanzang flees, not wishing to deal with romantic love in his quest for nirvana.